osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 user `SELECT` rights (with the `GRANT` command).

-*Version >= 1.4.0*{: .version} If you are using a security scheme based on database schemas in your database you can use the `--middle-schema` and `--output-pgsql-schema` options and the `schema` table option in the flex output, respectively, to tell osm2pgsql to load data into specific schemas.
+*Version >= 1.4.0*{: .version} If you are using a security scheme based on database schemas in your database you can use the `--schema`, `--middle-schema` and `--output-pgsql-schema` options and the `schema` table option in the flex output, respectively, to tell osm2pgsql to load data into specific schemas.
 You have to create those schemas and give them the correct rights before running osm2pgsql.